tlverse/hal9001/paper/paper.md

 selection tools and sensible defaults in order to improve the scalability of the algorithm.
-By building on existing `R` packages for lasso regression and leveraging compiled code in key internal functions, the `hal9001` `R` package provides a family of highly adaptive lasso estimators suitable for use both for modern data analysis tasks and computationally intensive statistics and machine learning research.
+By building on existing `R` packages for lasso regression and leveraging compiled code in key internal functions, the `hal9001` `R` package provides a family of highly adaptive lasso estimators suitable for use in both modern data analysis tasks and computationally intensive statistics and machine learning research.